This section covers key health indicators relating to adulthood, including working life, for people living in York.

 Physically active adults

-Regular physical activity can reduce the risk of a person developing obesity, a range of long term health conditions, and can also improve mental wellbeing.
+Regular physical activity reduces the risk of a person developing obesity, a range of long term health conditions, and can also improve mental wellbeing.
 A minimum of 150 minutes of physical activity is the target set by the Chief Medical Officer for England.
-York has a significantly higher proportion of adults who are physically active for at least 150 minutes a week than the regional and national averages, and also higher than many of York’s statistical neighbours.
+York has a significantly higher proportion of adults achieve this compared to regional and national averages, as well as York’s statistical neighbours.
 In particular, York has a very large proportion of adults who walk and cycle regularly.

 Excess weight is a risk factor for a wide range of long term health conditions and a reduced life expectancy.
 York has a lower proportion of adults who are overweight or obese than the national or regional average, and a similar score when compared with statistical neighbour averages.
 Despite this, over half of adults in York are either overweight or obese.
 This means that excess weight is harmful to the health of the adult population of York.

 Smoking is a major cause of preventable early death and ill health.
 York has a lower proportion of residents who are smokers than the national, regional, and statistical neighbour averages.
-Across the country, the proportion of adults who smoke is gradually falling and York is generally following this trend.
+Across the country, the proportion of adults who smoke is gradually falling and York is following this trend.
 There are marked increases in the numbers of people who report having never smoked, including people in routine and manual roles where there were historically high levels of smoking.
 However, York does not currently report data on how many people have successfully stopped smoking through the stop smoking service.

 Areas where York needs to improve